Badgerati/Pode/docs/Tutorials/Serverless/AzureFunctions.md

 ### Websites

-You can also render websites using Pode as well.
+You can render websites using Pode as well.
 Let's say you create a `/www` directory at the root of your project, within here you can place your normal `/views`, `/public` and `/errors` directories - as well as your `pode.json` file.

 All you need to do then is reference this directory as the root path for your server: